Symbyax Dosage

 Specific Populations

-The starting dose of SYMBYAX 3 mg/25 mg to 6 mg/25 mg should be used for patients with a predisposition to hypotensive reactions, patients with hepatic impairment, or patients who exhibit a combination of factors that may slow the metabolism of SYMBYAX (female gender, geriatric age, nonsmoking status) or those patients who may be pharmacodynamically sensitive to olanzapine.
-Dosing modification may be necessary in patients who exhibit a combination of factors that may slow metabolism.
-When indicated, dose escalation should be performed with caution in these patients.
-SYMBYAX has not been systematically studied in patients >65 years of age or in patients <18 years of age [see Warnings and Precautions (5.19), Use in Specific Populations (8.5), and Clinical Pharmacology (12.3, 12.4)].
+Start SYMBYAX at 3 mg/25 mg or 6 mg/25 mg in patients with a predisposition to hypotensive reactions, patients with hepatic impairment, or patients who exhibit a combination of factors that may slow the metabolism of SYMBYAX (female gender, geriatric age, nonsmoking status) or those patients who may be pharmacodynamically sensitive to olanzapine.
+Titrate slowly and adjust dosage as needed in patients who exhibit a combination of factors that may slow metabolism.
+SYMBYAX has not been systematically studied in patients >65 years of age or in patients <10 years of age [see Use in Specific Populations (8.5) and Clinical Pharmacology (12.3, 12.4)].

 Discontinuation of Treatment with SYMBYAX